WesSimcox/Challenge-11-Notes-Taker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```

+## Description
+This is a note taking website.
+You can create and save multiple notes at once for the convinence of the user.

+## Usage
+To use this website you simply start with clicking the get started button.
+This will take you to the note section of the website.
+Next you enter the title of your note, preferabliy something unqiue.
+Under the tile enter the information or note that you want to save.
+Finally, click the button in the top right of the screen to save the notes on the right column of the website.

+## Authors
+- Wes Simcox
+- miniature-Eureka(starter Code)